godotengine/godot-docs/getting_started/introduction/introduction_to_godot.rst

 What can the engine do?
 -----------------------

-Godot was initially developed in-house by an Argentinan game studio.
+Godot was initially developed in-house by an Argentinian game studio.
 Its development started in 2001, and the engine was rewritten and improved tremendously since its open-source release in 2014.